erickhan/pxdocs/content/reference/CLI/storagepolicy.md

 ```

-If storage policy which is being updated , is already set as default .
-Then volume creation thereafter will follow updated default policy specs
+If a storage policy is updated while set as the default, then volume creation thereafter will follow the updated  policy spec.

 ```
 # pxctl stp list